This website describes an alternative approach to the Theory of Relativity using the Newtonian mechanics with variable mass1.

 Ultimately, it is a question of reunifying classical and relativistic mechanics in a single scientific discipline.

-That is essentially the approach taken here.
+This is essentially the approach taken here.

 We recommend that you click on the “Sequence of Relativistic Proofs” to continue reading.